alljoyn/extras-webdocs/docs/develop/building/linux/openwrt.md

 # Building OpenWRT

-AllJoyn feeds exist on the following OpenWRT platform releases:
+The AllJoyn&trade; framework feeds exist on the following OpenWRT platform releases:

 * v12.09 - official tagged release
 * Attitude Adjustment - current stable release
 * Barrier breaker - current development version

-## Build and Install AllJoyn
+## Build and Install the AllJoyn framework

-Follow these instructions to add AllJoyn to your OpenWRT environment.
+Follow these instructions to add the AllJoyn framework to your OpenWRT environment.

 ### Patch OpenSSL